microsoft/react-native-windows-samples/docs/native-code.md

 </div>

 ### App crashes when trying to load the C# component or instantiate one of its types
-**Error 0x80131040 “The located assembly’s manifest definition does not match the assembly reference”**
+**`Error 0x80131040 "The located assembly’s manifest definition does not match the assembly reference"`**

 C++ apps consuming native modules written in C# need special care.
 There is a bug in the interop between C# and C++: https://github.com/microsoft/dotnet/issues/1196.